-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Road [Orainage and the Water Environment S-W1 The following design measures will be implemented to manage risks to the water environment (specifically pollution risks): a.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Road Drainage and the Water Environment S-W1 The following design measures will be implemented to manage risks to the water environment (specifically pollution risks): a.
 Limiting the clearance of vegetation on the channel banks and riparian zone. b.
-The use of seeded biodegradable fibre matting to encourage re-vegetation after works on, or near, the banks.
-This is applicable to the larger watercourses such as: the The River Lyne, Fenrother Burn, Earsdon Burn, Longdike Burn and the River Coquet in relation to Part A, and Denwick Burn and its tributaries and Shipperton Burn in relation to Part B. c.
+The use of seeded biodegradable fibre matting to encourage re-vegetation after works on, or near, the banks, and consideration of the use of green (soft) and hybrid engineering solutions as alternatives to hard solutions for erosion control, scour management, and wing walls.
+This is applicable to the larger watercourses such as: The River Lyne, Fenrother Burn, Earsdon Burn, Longdike Burn and the River Coquet in relation to Part A, and Denwick Burn and its tributaries and Shipperton Burn in relation to Part B. c.
 Maintaining, where possible, vegetation cover on the banks close to the rivers and prompt reinstatement of vegetation to minimise the impact of reduced roughness, thus potentially reducing stream power, flow velocity and sediment transport capability through the construction zone. d.
 A temporary surface water drainage strategy will be in place for the duration of the construction works within each catchment.
+This strategy will be prepared by the Main contractor at the start of construction.
 This would include, where appropriate, the following aspects: i.
 Appropriately sized attenuation ponds to accommodate the surface water runoff from the construction area. ii.
 Sediment traps. iii.
 Settlement ponds. iv.
 Treatment systems / chemical dosing.
 To manage risks to the water environment (pollution).
-Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.12 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.12 Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.9 Appendix 10.2: Water Framework Directive, Volume 7 of the ES, Paragraph 15.1.23 Appendix 10.2: Water Framework Directive, Volume 8 of the ES, Paragraph 10.1.13 Designer Main contractor Environmental Manager (Main contractor) CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talk records Design S-W2 Bridge Foundations (Piles) For Part A, there are six proposed structures which incorporate piling into their design, and for Part B, there are two proposed structures which incorporate piling into their design.
-Due to the shallow water table along much of the route these structures terminate up to 15 m below the water table.
-Shallow drains either side of the foundations will be installed, which feed into the overall surface water or To manage risks to groundwater Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.10.52 and 10.10.53 Designer Main contractor CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Design
+Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.12 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.12 Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.9 Appendix 10.2: Water Framework Directive, Volume 7 of the ES, Paragraph 15.1.23 Appendix 10.2: Water Framework Directive, Volume 8 of the ES, Paragraph 10.1.13 Designer Main contractor Environmental Manager (Main contractor) CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Signed toolbox talk records Design S-W2 Bridge Foundations (Piles) For Part A, there are six proposed structures which incorporate piling into their design, and for Part B, there are two proposed structures which incorporate To manage risks to groundwater Chapter 10: Road Drainage and the Water Environment, Volume 2 of the Designer Main contractor CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft Design